krzysztof-tys/tweak-your-system/README.md

 First of all - it's not an excell sheet - it's a turbocharged timer.

 Second, yes - you need to organize your life yourself.
 No application is able to transform your life.
 That's why we're building a community of awesome people that want some change, wheter it is big or small.
-We're building the app, sharing tips on organization and helping each other grow.
+We're designing the system, sharing tips on organization and helping each other grow.

 The American Society of Training and Development found that people are 65 percent likely to meet a goal after committing to another person.
 Their chances of success increase to 95 percent when they build in ongoing meetings with their partners to check in on their progress ([source](https://alumline.source.colostate.edu/being-held-accountable-for-your-goals/)).
 On the other hand Andrew Huberman says we shouldn't share our goals (prior to initiation an action toward this goal) -> [link](https://www.youtube.com/watch?v=tG-1XmWK8ms) 🤔